quii/go-http-reference-impl/bdd-draft.md

 # Learn Go With Tests - BDD and Acceptance tests

 Many developers get caught up in the tooling around BDD, in particular DSLs to make tests "read like English".
 There's nothing inherently wrong with this, if you have non-technical stakeholders actually reading these tests then it can be helpful.

 However, I've seen many teams sink a lot of time into these tests but are missing the main point behind BDD, and it becomes a very wasteful overhead.

+**The goal of BDD is not to have tests that read like English**

 BDD is a much broader topic than things like Cucumber.
 Dave Farley discusses how it related to domain-driven-design (another misunderstood topic), in particular "ubiquitous language".
 Farley discusses how software development is fundamentally about modelling the real world and processes.